cloudflare/cloudflare-docs/content/workers/learning/using-durable-objects.md

 Not all Cloudflare locations host Durable Objects, so Objects may not be created in the same data center where they are first requested.

 Currently, Durable Objects do not migrate between locations after initial creation.
-Durable Objects will be exploring automatic migration compatibility in the future.
+Cloudflare will be exploring automatic migration compatibility in the future.

 ### Performance